Chief of Staff

 1985 - 1992

 One of Canada's most distinguished legal scholars, Harry Arthurs was York University's fourth president and vice-chancellor.
 He joined the faculty of Osgoode Hall Law School in 1961, later became its dean and remains an important faculty member there to this day.
-This year he won the prestigious Killam Prize for outstanding career achievements in the social sciences.
+He is a recipient of the prestigious Killam Prize for outstanding career achievements in the social sciences.
 He is an Officer of the Order of Canada and a Fellow of the Royal Society of Canada.

 1992 - 1997